leanmeanleads/concrete__schaumburg__illinois/content/concrete_drive__contractor.md

 +++
-title = "Get Cost Of Concrete Driveway" path = "/concrete/driveway-cost" template = "landing_page.html"
+title = "Concrete Driveway Contractor Near You" path = "/concrete-paver/contractors" template = "landing_page.html"
-description = "Call 2244772663 - For driveway costs.
+description = "Call 2244772663 - Concrete Driveway Contractor Near You.
 We offer competitive rates and excellent service to ensure you get a job well done."

 [extra]
-heading = "Cost Of Concrete Driveway" subheading = "Fully Insured.
+heading = "Concrete Driveway Contractor Near You" subheading = "Fully Insured.
 Friendly Service.
 Based in Schaumburg, IL.
-Concrete Driveways.
+Neat concrete.
 Call Now."
 +++

 {{ service_tiles(path="data/services.json") }}

 {% left_image_right_text(
      image_path="images/concrete_contractor_for_hire.jpg",
-     image_description="Concrete Driveway Costs in Schaumburg",
-     heading="How It Works",
+     image_description="Concrete Driveway Contractor in Schaumburg For Hire", heading="How It Works",
-     intro="A simple process to cost out your concrete driveway!") %}
+     intro="A simple process to solve your concrete driveway problems!") %}

 1. **Inspect** - we visit the property and recommend the solution to your problem
-2. **Quote** - provide you with an instant cost for your driveway
+2. **Quote** - provide you with an instant quote
 3. **Book** - schedule the appointment for a day and time that suits you
 4. **Work** - we'll perform the work, leaving you with a much better home
 5. **Pay** - we accept all major credit cards